 It’s a shame that with the macro mode enabled and in low light is when the lens’ autofocus performs the worst.
 If your subject isn’t lit well, it tends to hunt back and forth.

-At least when you’re shooting macro subjects you’re practically always shooting non-moving things and you can take your time to let the lens do its thing and lock on.
+At least when you’re shooting macro subjects you’re practically always shooting non-moving things and you can take your time to let the lens lock on.

 You do lose some resolution when shooting in these modes – when shooting in 35mm crop mode you get about 10 megapixels and 6 megapixels while shooting at 47mm.

 The nice thing about it is that when shooting at 35mm, you’re cropping out the softer outer parts of the frame and only getting the absolutely tack sharp parts.
 Plus you get less vignetting.